hoverkite/hoverkite/README.md

 - [Firmware](./hoverkite-firmware) for a hoverboard.
 - [A utility](./hovercontrol) to control it with a game controller.

+They communicate over a serial port using a custom [protocol](docs/protocol.md).

 ## License

 Licensed under either of